studiometa/webpack-config/README.md

     prototyping(), // use the `prototyping` preset
     yaml(), // use the `yaml` preset,
-    vue(), // use the Vue 3 preset, withContentHash(), // use the content hash preset https(), // use the https preset
+    vue(), // use the Vue 3 preset, hash(), // use the content hash preset https(), // use the https preset
     {
       name: 'my-custom-preset',